Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Discussion

-Of course, we are not defending that somebody was literally computing the value of the ratio between the length of the new route and the shortest existing path between any pair of places.
+Of course, we do not propose that somebody was literally computing the value of the ratio between the length of the new route and the shortest existing path between any pair of places.
 However, it is reasonable to imagine that this was what polities actually did, even though in an approximate, qualitative way.
 The translation of the insights obtained from simple formal models into the language of the historical processes is necessarily a loose one.
 Beyond the mathematical formalism, the idea of comparing costs and benefits in terms of shortening connections is a useful concept.

 Finally, we would like to focus on the political initiatives of towns and cities.
 It is important to stress that - not only in model G-L, but in the EE model as well - they were never explicitly pursuing the global good (which would not be compatible with their political independence).
-In both cases, the good quality of the road network at the global scale (global efficiency), is accomplished as an unintended consequence of the smartness the node-polities seeking their individual benefit.
+In both cases, the good quality of the road network at the global scale (global efficiency), is accomplished as an unintended consequence of the node-polities seeking their individual benefit.
 Furthermore, the EE model - the one which reproduces the most significant features of an empirical road network - balances the individualistic interests of cities and towns by incorporating some level of cooperation, or at least coordination, among the different polities and consider them as equally important, thus creating even better networks.
 Such a mechanism agrees with our knowledge about the organization of the Etruscan cities.